Iceland–Mexico relations

-Iceland–Mexico relations are the bilateral relations between Iceland and the United Mexican States.
+The nations of Iceland and Mexico established diplomatic relations in 1964.
 Both nations are mutual members of the Organisation for Economic Co-operation and Development, United Nations and the World Trade Organization.

 History

 Iceland and Mexico established diplomatic relations on 24 March 1964.
 Initial relations between both nations were limited.
-In 1985, Icelandic Prime Minister Steingrímur Hermannsson was the first to visit Mexico and met with Mexican President Miguel de la Madrid.
+In 1985, Icelandic Prime Minister Steingrímur Hermannsson became the first Icelandic head-of-government to visit Mexico and met with President Miguel de la Madrid.
 Since then, there have been other high level visits by Icelandic politicians to Mexico.

 On 1 February 1999, Icelandic Prime Minister Davíð Oddsson paid an official visit to Mexico and met with Mexican President Ernesto Zedillo.
 During his visit, both leaders discussed a free trade agreement between Mexico and the European Economic Area (which includes Iceland).
 Both leaders also agreed to work closely together in increasing trade, tourism, cultural and educational events between both nations and the Icelandic Prime Minister announced that Iceland would be investing more in Mexico, especially in the town of Guaymas, Sonora.

-On 24 October 2007 Albert Jónsson, the Icelandic Ambassador to Washington, D.C.; presented his diplomatic credentials at the National Palace in Mexico City.
-After the ceremony, Mexican President Felipe Calderón and Ambassador Jónsson discussed the current state of Icelandic-Mexican relations.
-Both wished to strengthen bilateral trade and President Calderón wished for both nations to cooperate on energy and fishing rights.

-In March 2008, Icelandic President Ólafur Ragnar Grímsson, paid a state visit to Mexico and met with Mexican President Felipe Calderón.
+In March 2008 Icelandic President Ólafur Ragnar Grímsson paid a state visit to Mexico and met with Mexican President Felipe Calderón.
 Icelandic Minister of Education, Thorgerdur Katrín Gunnarsdóttir, accompanied the president and Iceland's first lady on trip.
 Also attending were members of the Icelandic Ministry of Foreign Affairs, and the Presidential Office, as well as a trade delegation.
 President Grímsson addressed the people of Mexico on 11 March 2008, saying:

 In this new century, mankind eagerly seeks and requires leadership born of the same qualities, searching for solutions to the most fundamental challenge of our times, the threat of climate change, which is so evident in the melting of the ice sheets and the glaciers and the rising sea levels all over the world.
 Due to the Gulf Stream, Mexico and Iceland are closely linked in this endeavour.
 Flowing from Mexico into the North–Atlantic, the Gulf Stream encircles my country and constitutes the core of the conveyor belt of ocean currents which in every continent regulates the climate.
-Cooperation between our countries is therefore both urgent and is endowed with symbolic value, reminding us how all nations now share a common fate, but also demonstrating to others new ways towards solutions. ...
+Cooperation between our countries is therefore both urgent and is endowed with symbolic value, reminding us how all nations now share a common fate, but also demonstrating to others new ways towards solutions....

-In November 2017, the Annual World Summit, Global Forum of Women and Leaders in Politics was held in Reykjavik, Iceland.
+In November 2017, the Annual World Summit, Global Forum of Women and Leaders in Politics was held in Reykjavík, Iceland.
 A Mexican delegation attended the event led by the Mexican Senator María del Rosario Guzmán Avilés.

+In May 2024, Mexican Foreign Undersecretary Carmen Moreno Toscano traveled to Iceland leading a delegation to attend the IV Summit of Heads of State and Government of the Council of Europe as a Permanent Observer.
+During her trip, Ms. Moreno Toscano also met with the Icelandic Permanent Secretary of State of the Foreign Ministry.
+That same year, both nations celebrated 60 years of diplomatic relations.